chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 [![ssh-keygen](https://i.postimg.cc/4dT00Rx1/Screen-Shot-2022-04-10-at-5-38-37-PM.png)](https://postimg.cc/Z9Vj9g39)
 >Source: screenshot taken from Lab 1 Write-up

 - These actions generate two keys, private and public.
 This is shown in file `id_rsa` and `id_rsa.pub`, respectively.
-You will only need the public key for later.
+You will only need to copy the public key for later.
 Then, log into the `ieng6` account, and make a directory by running the command `$ mkdir .ssh`.
 Logout of the server by typing `exit` into the terminal *or* press Ctrl-D. Now, type in:
 `$ scp /Users/<username>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys` (use the public key from earlier to replace the path after `scp` and replace `zz` with your username)

 [![no password](https://i.postimg.cc/zGjdD28J/Screen-Shot-2022-04-10-at-8-39-50-PM.png)](https://postimg.cc/Jss3Pqsg)